abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

     sizes by contracting several nodes.
 Except for the dummy root node, each node is denoted by a variable name.
 Also, we only give the left branches explicitly.
 The numbers along the branches denote the *applied decisions* and the numbers in the right corner above the names of the nodes are the number of values in the domain of the corresponding variable just before the decision was taken.
-Nodes in green denote feasible solutions, nodes in red subtrees without any feasible solutions and nodes in blue, intermediate try nodes  (these only exist during the search).
+Nodes in green denote feasible solutions, nodes in red sub-trees without any feasible solutions and nodes in blue, intermediate try nodes  (these only exist during the search).